neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

   request handler
 * by default, the :abbr:`HTTP Request Handler (\\Neos\\Flow\\Http\\RequestHandler)` takes over and runs a boot sequence which initializes all important parts of Flow
-* the HTTP Request Handler builds an PSR-7 HTTP Request and Response object.
+* the HTTP Request Handler builds an PSR-7 HTTP Request object.
 The :abbr:`Request object (\\Psr\\Http\\Message\\ServerRequestInterface)` contains all important properties of the real HTTP request.
-  The :abbr:`Response object (\\Psr\Http\\Message\\ResponseInterface)` in turn is empty and will be filled with information by a controller/middleware at a later point.
 * the HTTP Request Handler initializes the
   :abbr:`HTTP Middlewares chain (\\Neos\\Flow\\Http\\Middleware\\MiddlewaresChain)`, which is a PSR-15 RequestHandler
   implementation wrapping a configurable list of `PSR-15 Middlewares`_.